MLB Network Personalities

 Shehadi previously served as an anchor and reporter for CBSSports.com and CBS Sports Network.
 Shehadi hosted the ALT Games, The SEC Tailgate Show and Fantasy Football Today.
 She was a contributor to the 2011 College World Series Home Run Derby in Omaha on CBS.

-Before joining CBS, Shehadi worked as a weekend sports anchor at KXMC-TV in Minot, North Dakota.
-Shehadi also worked as a producer at SNN in Sarasota, Florida, and behind the scenes at Comcast Sportsnet Washington.
+Before joining CBS, Shehadi worked as a weekend sports anchor at KXMC-TV in Minot, N.D.
+Shehadi also worked as a producer at SNN in Sarasota, Fla., and behind the scenes at Comcast Sportsnet Washington.

-A native of McLean, Virginia, Shehadi graduated from the University of Florida, where she was a host of Gatorzone, an internet sports web show.
+A native of McLean, Va., Shehadi graduated from the University of Florida, where she was a host of Gatorzone, an internet sports web show.

 Joel Sherman is an insider appearing across MLB Network's programming.
 Throughout the year, Sherman contributes to the Emmy Award-winning flagship studio show MLB Tonight, MLB Now, MLB Network's Trade Deadline and National Baseball Hall of Fame coverage, and the offseason weekday morning show Hot Stove.